-Employees must submit travel vouchers within one (1) week of travel and will not be reimbursed without proper documentation.
+Employees must submit travel vouchers reimbursed by school activity funds within one (1) week of travel.
+All other vouchers shall be submitted within sixty (60) days of the travel.
+Expenses will not be reimbursed without proper documentation.
 Should employees receive reimbursement based on incomplete or improper documentation, they may be required to reimburse the District.
 03.125

 Holidays